protontypes/open-sustainable-technology/README.md

 - [EmissV](https://github.com/atmoschem/EmissV) - This package provides some methods to create emissions (with a focus on vehicular emissions) for use in numeric air quality models such as WRF-Chem.
 - [vein](https://gitlab.com/ibarraespinosa/vein) - An R package to estimate Vehicular Emissions INventories.
 - [The Community Emissions Data System](https://github.com/JGCRI/CEDS) - Produces consistent estimates of global air emissions species over the industrial era (1750 - present).
-- [national-climate-plans](https://github.com/openclimatedata/national-climate-plans) - Intended Nationally Determined Contributions as provided in the UNFCCC registries, containing only the main document and using the English version if multiple are available.
 - [PyChEmiss](https://github.com/quishqa/PyChEmiss) - A Python script to create the wrfchemi file from local emissions needed to run WRF-Chem model.
 - [co2-data](https://github.com/owid/co2-data) - Data on CO2 and greenhouse gas emissions by Our World in Data.
 - [X-STILT](https://github.com/uataq/X-STILT) - An atmospheric transport model that deals with vertically integrated column CO2 and potentially other trace gases.
 - [stilt](https://github.com/uataq/stilt) - An open source Lagrangian particle dispersion model which is widely used to simulate the transport of pollution and greenhouse gases through the atmosphere.
-- [OPGEE](https://github.com/arbrandt/OPGEE) - Oil Production Greenhouse Gas Emissions Estimator.
 - [OpenGHG](https://github.com/openghg/openghg) - A cloud platform for greenhouse gas data analysis and collaboration.
 - [Open Carbon Watch](https://github.com/OpenCarbonWatch/Website) - We monitor greenhouse gases emission reports published by organizations, along with their legal obligations and their own commitments, and track them over time.
 - [Methane-detection-from-hyperspectral-imagery](https://github.com/satish1901/Methane-detection-from-hyperspectral-imagery) - Deep Learning based Remote Sensing Methods for Methane Detection in Airborne Hyperspectral Imagery.